Crypto investors' hot streak ends as harsh 'winter' descends

 Unlike housing, the crypto industry isn’t large enough to trigger major turmoil across the wider economy or financial system, analysts say.

-— The so-called stablecoin Terra collapsed in a matter of days in May, wiping out $40 billion in investor wealth.
-In the crypto business, stablecoins are marketed as a safe investment and the price of each one is typically pegged to a traditional financial instrument, like the U.S. dollar.
+— The so-called stablecoin terra collapsed in a matter of days in May, wiping out $40 billion in investor wealth.
+In the crypto business, stablecoins are marketed as a safe investment and the price of each is typically pegged to a traditional financial instrument, such as the U.S. dollar.
 Terra instead relied on an algorithm to keep its price steady near $1 — and partly backed up its value with bitcoin.

 Extended periods of pessimism for stocks are called bear markets.
 In the world of crypto, bouts of heavy selling prompt references to the HBO series “Game of Thrones,” which popularized the ominous warning: “winter is coming.”

-Last week, the CEO and co-founder of Coinbase, one of the largest crypto exchanges, announced that the company would be laying off roughly 18% of its employees, and he said a wider recession could make the industry's troubles even worse.
-“A recession could lead to another crypto winter, and could last for an extended period,” the CEO, Brian Armstrong, said.
+Last week, the chief executive and co-founder of Coinbase, one of the largest crypto exchanges, announced that the company would be laying off roughly 18% of its employees, and he said a wider recession could make the industry's troubles even worse.
+“A recession could lead to another crypto winter, and could last for an extended period,” CEO Brian Armstrong said.

 This isn’t the first crypto winter.
 In 2018, bitcoin fell from $20,000 to less than $4,000.
 But analysts say this time feels different.